Make a custom flower bouquet online to pick up in person.

 Florists understand the diverse meanings of each flower arrangement and thus arrange different bouquets for a variety of events, such as birthdays, weddings, graduations, or Father’s Day.

-But what if a buyer’s ideal bouquet isn’t anywhere near what’s currently being offered?
+But what if a buyer’s ideal bouquet is far from being represented by premade options?
 What if a customer wanted a bouquet composed of:

 • their cat’s favorite flowers